Why I Chose Litigation

-Little did I know that taking some time off between undergrad and law school as a sports reporter for a mid-size newspaper in Indiana would help me with my legal career, but it did.
+What Makes Me Different?Little did I know that taking some time off between undergrad and law school as a sports reporter for a mid-size newspaper in Indiana would help me with my legal career, but it did.
 Far too often attorneys get caught up in sounding like the smartest person in the room using “wherefores” and “herebys” when they aren’t necessary.
 My time writing for a wide audience at a newspaper gave me an ability to communicate in a way that is far too uncommon in our field.
 This experience taught me to effectively deliver my message to my audience, be it in the courtroom or just an email.
 When it comes to the practice of law, I really enjoy building a personal relationship with my clients to figure out their goals.
 I’ve found over the years that knowing my client’s end-goal is the best way to help guide their decision- making process and truly be their “counsel.”

 My ExperienceThe firm that I clerked for during college eventually hired me as an attorney straight out of law school.
 I had the opportunity to do almost every type of litigation out there, from multi-district aviation litigation to trying truck overweight violations in traffic court, on both the plaintiff and defense side.
 Having the experience of arguing both sides gives me a unique perspective many attorneys lack.
 Later, I had the opportunity to start my own firm and branch into the area of employment litigation.
 Over the years I tried cases on my own in state and federal court, made a winning argument in front of the Seventh Circuit, and handled cases successfully against some of the largest firms in the city.
 On my own, I had the chance to continue litigating while widening my scope to all legal services small businesses need.

-A born and raised Hoosier, I grew up just outside of Indianapolis and, after a short foray to Clemson, South Carolina, I got my undergraduate degree from Indiana University.
+Who I AmA born and raised Hoosier, I grew up just outside of Indianapolis and, after a short foray to Clemson, South Carolina, I got my undergraduate degree from Indiana University.
 After taking a year off, I went to law school at Loyola University in downtown Chicago, where I not only got my law degree, but more importantly, met my wife.
-Yes, we’re both lawyers, and yes, I’ve heard all the jokes.
+We’re both lawyers, and yes, I’ve heard all the jokes.
 We have two little ones, who aren’t completely little anymore.
 There isn’t much I love more than coaching their soccer teams.
 We all still live in the city, which, unlike Mark and Adam, means I sadly don’t own a snow blower.